Orides Fontela

-Orides de Lourdes Teixeira Fontela (April 24, 1940 — November 2, 1998) was a Brazilian poet.
+Orides de Lourdes Teixeira Fontela (April 24, 1940 — November 2, 1998) was a Brazilian poet, winner of the Prêmio Jabuti and São Paulo Art Critics Association awards.

 Life

 Fontela was born in São João da Boa Vista, in 1940.
 She published poems in her hometown newspaper O Município, and in O Estado de S. Paulo's Suplemento Literário.
 She graduated in philosophy at the University of São Paulo.

-Fontela was awarded the Jabuti Prize for Poetry, in 1983, for her book Alba; and the Associação Paulista de Críticos de Arte award, for the book Teia, in 1996.
+Fontela was awarded the Jabuti Prize for Poetry, in 1983, for her book Alba; and the São Paulo Art Critics Association award, for the book Teia, in 1996.
 In 2007 the Brazilian Ministry of Culture honored her posthumously with the Order of Cultural Merit; her cousin Maria Helena Teixeira de Oliveira received the award.